Types of equity release

 With a lifetime mortgage, you still own 100% of your home.
 With a home reversion scheme, you sell all or part of your home to the equity release provider.

-Both options allow you to retain the right to live in your home until you die, sell the property or move into permanent care.
+Both options let you keep the right to live in your home until you die, sell the property or move into permanent care.

 Interest payable

 With a lifetime mortgage, compound interest builds up over the years.
-This can quickly increase the amount owed, as it means you’re paying interest both on the loan and on any interest that’s already been added to it.
+This can quickly increase the amount owed, as you’re paying interest both on the loan and on any interest that’s already added to it.

 Which type of equity release is right for me?

-Your individual circumstances will dictate which type of equity release scheme (if any) is the most appropriate.
+Your circumstances will dictate which type of equity release scheme (if any) is the most appropriate.

 Start by considering which of the following factors are the most important for you:

-Once you’ve decided which of these are most important to you, revisit the sections above on the different types of equity release scheme and consider your options.
+Decide which of these are most important to you.
+Then revisit the sections above on the different types of equity release scheme.
+This should help you consider your options.

 Alternatives to equity release